Breaking News: As of January 1st, DVDs and Blu-Rays can now be borrowed for 3 weeks!

 - in-branch during operating hours;

-- via the drop box located off of Church Street (temporarily closed due to construction);
+- via the drop box located off of Church Street;

 - to the return bin at the Aurora GO Station located at 121 Wellington St E. (northwest corner, beside the bike racks near Wellington St. E).
 Please note that your returned material is picked up twice a week.